 Many of my colleagues don’t agree.
 In modern popular mythologies, teachers capitalize on stories about magical herbs and “hedge witches” (which I think is mostly a Jungian invention), while paying extraordinarily little attention everyday labor of women throughout history.
 When I teach about the topic of “phisical receipts” in old manuscript receipt books at herbal conferences, it is a source of astonishment for many people who had no idea they exist.

 It was almost 15 years ago now I was reading a paper by Julian Goodare in which he said it was no longer necessary to argue against outdated ideas from the 1970’s and thought to myself, “Unless you happen to be an herbal practitioner in the US.”

 Unfortunately, the situation still hasn’t improved.
 The resistance to change in the herbalism profession is unprecedented.
 I’ve never seen such a stagnant body of knowledge in any other field.

 Part of the disconnect is because domestic work has always been devalued – even by other women.
 As Maria Mies wrote in The Subsistence Perspective, “In all economic theories and models this life-producing and life-preserving subsistence work of women appears as a “free good,” a free resource like air, water, sunshine.
 It appears to naturally flow from women’s bodies.”
 I am fascinated with the history of this undervalued and unpaid subsistence work as it pertains to domestic medicine.

-Those are the kind of historical aspects of domestic medicine, I will be trying to address while at the same time bringing forward some of the amazing women whose stories and knowledge have been neglected.
+Those are the kind of historical aspects of domestic medicine, I will be trying to address while at the same time bringing forward some of the amazing domestic practitioners whose stories and knowledge have been neglected.